-Renal abscess, like any other abscess, is a collection of infective fluid in the kidney.
+Renal abscess, is a collection of infective fluid in the kidney.
 It is usually a sequela of acute pyelonephritis, where severe vasospasm and inflammation may occasionally result in liquefactive necrosis and abscess formation.

 It can affect all ages and has no recognized gender predilection.

 The predisposing factors include 4:

 - flank/abdominal pain